Leochan6/leochan6.github.io/magireco/README.md

     In the Top Right of the screen, there is a count showing the number of characters that are visible in the list based on the current `Filters`.

-- More Statistics
+- Statistics

-    Press the `More Stats` button to open the Stats dialog, showing a detailed breakdown of the statistics of the characters in the Character List and other details.
+    Press the `Stats` button to open the Stats dialog, showing a detailed breakdown of the statistics of the characters in the Character List and other details.

 ## Gallery
 List Preview Light